-You can test your app in the browser, on a mobile device, or by downloading the source code and importing it into an IDE.
-To test your app, you will create a build – a build represents your app at a particular point in time.
+To test your app, you first need to create a build – a build represents your app at a particular point in time.
 When you create a build, Dropsource writes the source code based on the current state of your project in the editor, then it compiles the code into an executable format that can run on the simulator or a mobile device.
 You can share your app with others by sending them a link to test in the browser, or a download link to install the app on their own device.

 You can test in the web simulator or on a mobile device from any Dropsource project.
 However, you can only download your source code, and publish to an app store from a Premium or Enterprise project.
 From an Enterprise account you can additionally submit your app to a beta testing service.
 See Dropsource pricing for an overview of the differences between Basic and Premium projects.

 With a config selected, click the Test button to initiate a build.
 You can cancel a build if necessary, and can continue working on your project while the build is in progress, but the built app will represent the state of the project when you hit the Test button.

 Each time you make a change to your project and want to test the result, you will need to create a new build by clicking Test again.

 If your build fails, you will see a notification and details of the error will appear in My Builds – get in touch if you need support.
 If your build seems to be stuck, try refreshing the browser – this will not affect any build that is underway, but you should see an updated progress indicator.

 You can test your app in the browser without leaving the Dropsource editor, using the Appetize simulator.
 With Web Simulator selected in your test configurations, clicking Test will create a build you can run in the browser.

 Dropsource will write the source code for your project and compile it to run on the simulator.
 When your build is complete, you will see a pop-up confirmation message.

 Any builds you have created will appear in the Builds list.

 From there you can run your app in the browser by choosing Test in Web Simulator.